aaron-fl/print_ext/README.rst

 Furthermore, using `print()` with asynchronous tasks is almost meaningless since the output order becomes unclear.

-To solve those problems this library introduces the printer() function.
+To solve those problems this library introduces the `Printer()`.
 It has the following features:

 * Adds a ``tag`` keyword parameter that can assign a dictionary of tags to the printed object.
 This can be used to filter what gets displayed, eliminating the need to use the `logging` API.
 * Uses `contextvars` to return a special `print()` instance for asynchronous tasks.
 This allows the output of those tasks to be captured and displayed in a more user-friendly way.
 Having a per-context print() function also allows you to change the tag-filtering on a per-call basis.
-* Uses high-level layout widgets to allow simple formatting of complex data with color.
+* Uses high-level layout widgets to allow simple formatting of complex data with color and wide characters.